 - State flexibility States should have the flexibility to determine the allocation of funds between secondary and postsecondary education.
 Funding should be awarded to a single eligible agency as defined in current law.
 Additionally, states should be given the flexibility to use the reserve fund to implement a performance-based funding system. - State administration and leadership-Strong state leadership is critical to ensuring that states have the data systems, standards, and partnerships to oversee the development and implementation of high-quality CTE programs of study.
-Adequate resources for state leadership and state administration, including maintaining the state administrative match, are necessary to ensure effective program administration and equitable access to high-quality CTE programs of study.
+Adequate resources for state leadership and state administration, including maintaining the state administrative match, are necessary to ensure effective program administration and equitable access to high-quality CTE programs of study. - Maintenance of Effort Current "Maintenance of Effort" (MOE) requirements should be maintained in future Perkins legislation.
+States should be provided the flexibility at the outset of new legislation to "reset" their MOE calculation based upon their fiscal effort during the first year of a new law.
+Moreover, the process for granting waivers to states related to this provision should be strengthened, allow for a greater degree of transparency during the approval process, and require formal justification in writing from the Secretary of Education if a state's waiver application is denied.
+States should also have the opportunity opt-in or out of a local version of MOE-a decision that should be left to the discretion of the State Perkins eligible agency.

-The National Association of State Directors of Career Technical Education Consortium (NASDCTEc) represents state and territory leaders of CTE through leadership and advocacy that supports an innovative and rigorous CTE system that prepares students for both college and careers.
+Advance CTE, formerly the National Association of State Directors of Career Technical Education Consortium (NASDCTEc), represents state and territory leaders of CTE through leadership and advocacy that supports an innovative and rigorous CTE system that prepares students for both college and careers.
 CTE State Directors lead the planning and implementation of CTE in their respective states and these recommendations reflect their priorities.